CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 Classes used by multiple components in the controllers are in the `seedu.toluist.controller.commons` package.<br>

-Controllers will execute the command by separating the command word and the index(es) (if it exist) from the rest of the description.
+Each `Controller` will execute the command by separating the command word and the index(es) (if it exist) from the rest of the description.

 ##### 3.5.3.1.
 IndexParser

 The index(es) is/are passed through `IndexParser` class to obtain a list of indexes, so that the command action can be applied to the task with these indexes.

-E.g. For the command `delete - 3, 5, 7-9, 10 -`, the indexes string `- 3, 5, 7-9, 10 -` is passed into the IndexParser, and the controller specifies that there are at most `11` tasks.
-IndexParser will then return a list of indexes `1, 2, 3, 5, 7, 8, 9, 10, 11` so that the `delete` action can be applied to each of these tasks that correspond to each index.
+E.g. For the command `delete - 3, 5, 7-9, 10 -`, the indexes string `- 3, 5, 7-9, 10 -` is passed into `IndexParser`, and the `DeleteTaskController` specifies that there are at most `11` tasks. `IndexParser` will then return a list of indexes `1, 2, 3, 5, 7, 8, 9, 10, 11` so that the `delete` action can be applied to each of these tasks that correspond to each index.

 ##### 3.5.3.2.
 KeywordTokenizer

-The description is passed through `KeywordTokenizer` class to obtain a dictionary of parameter-value tokens, where each of the token is handled separatedly by the controller itself.
+The description is passed through `KeywordTokenizer` class to obtain a dictionary of parameter-value tokens, where each of the token is handled separatedly by the `Controller` itself.

-E.g. For the command `update 1 buy milk /tags strong bones /by friday`, the description `buy milk /tags strong bones /by friday` is passed into the KeywordTokenizer, and the controller specifies that the default keyword for unmatched strings is `description`.
-KeywordTokenizer will then return a dictionary of tokens `tags -> strong bones`, `by -> friday` and `description -> buy milk`, where each token will be handled separately in `UpdateTaskController`.
+E.g. For the command `update 1 buy milk /tags strong bones /by friday`, the description `buy milk /tags strong bones /by friday` is passed into `KeywordTokenizer`, and `UpdateTaskController` specifies that the default keyword for unmatched strings is `description`. `KeywordTokenizer` will then return a dictionary of tokens `tags -> strong bones`, `by -> friday` and `description -> buy milk`, where each token will be handled separately in `UpdateTaskController`.

 ### 3.6.
 Model component